Customer Agreement

 (b) the expiry of the testing period in Clause 7.5 above without the Customer both: (i) notifying BSITC under Clause 7.7 that the Deliverables have failed to pass the Acceptance Tests; and (ii) providing to BSITC the detailed information required by Clause 7.7;

-(c) the sending of a notification by the Customer to BSITC that the Deliverables have not passed the Acceptance Tests, when a reasonable expert would consider that the Deliverables do pass the Acceptance Tests; and
+(c) the sending of a notification by the Customer to BSITC that the Deliverables have not passed the Acceptance Tests, when in the reasonable opinion of a third party expert appointed by BSITC the Deliverables do meet the Acceptance Criteria; and

 (d) the use of the Deliverables by the Customer on a live basis or in the normal course of the Customer’s or any third party’s business.

-7.11 Each party must act reasonably and co-operate with the other in relation to the performance of each party’s obligations under this Clause 7.
+7.10 Each party must act reasonably and co-operate with the other in relation to the performance of each party’s obligations under this Clause 7.
+In particular, the Customer must respond substantively to requests for information and/or comments from BSITC relating to the Acceptance Tests promptly and in any event within 5 Business Days following the date of receipt of the communication.

 8.1 BSITC shall provide Support Services to the Customer on the following bases:

-(a) where BSITC is providing Hosted App Services to the Customer under Clause 6, then the Support Services shall be provided with respect to those Hosted App Services in consideration for the recurring charges specified in the applicable Statement of Work for the Hosted App Services; and
+(a) where BSITC is providing Subscription Services to the Customer under Clause 6, then the Support Services shall be provided with respect to those Subscription Services in consideration for the recurring charges specified in the applicable Statement of Work for the Subscription Services; and

 (b) otherwise, Support Services shall be provided on the basis of BSITC’s standard time-based rates for Charges.